-These sort of cells are highly reactive and thus the charge flows easily.
+These sorts of cells are highly reactive and thus the charge flows easily.
 Besides, it lasts more than expected as long as the user maintains the required temperatures when charging.

 You should avoid charging the phones in extreme heat or cold.
 As a hint, avoid draining the battery entirely since lithium-ion types usually wear out if left to drain out completely.